In most cases, IVF involves 3 steps:

 Egg retrieval is a minor procedure that can be done in a doctor's office or clinic.
 It takes less than 30 minutes.
 Pain medicine may be given before it is started.

 An ultrasound guided needle is often used to retrieve the eggs.
-They are placed in the vagina.
-Sound waves make it easier to see the ovaries and follicles.
+The ultrasound is done through the vagina.
+It will make it easier to see the ovaries and follicles.
 The needle is placed into the ovary to draw out eggs and some fluid.

 The eggs are looked at in a lab.
 Those that are mature and of good quality will be placed in a dish in an incubator waiting to be fertilized by sperm.

-The man who is giving the semen should not ejaculate for 2 to 3 days.
+The man who is giving the semen should not ejaculate for 2 to 3 days before the sample.
 The healthiest sperm are chosen from the semen.
 They are mixed in the dish with the mature eggs.
 The sperm will fertilize most of them within hours.
 After a few days, embryos are placed into the uterus.
 This is called embryo transfer.

 Egg retrieval is generally safe.
 Possible problems may include: